isomerpages/jointpoly-polyforum/_about/Overview.md

 and industry leaders.
 It is hoped that the participants would embrace their role as young Singaporeans as they glean meaningful insights from the discussions and propose ideas on how youths can help shape the Singapore of the future.</p>
-<p>The Polytechnic Forum 2024 is co-organised by five polytechnics, themed
+<p>Nanyang Polytechnic is hosting the Polytechnic Forum 2024, themed 'Total
-'Total Defence,' to mark the 40th anniversary of Total Defence (TD40) in Singapore.
-A total of 500 polytechnic students will converge over six days, with the Pre-forum happening from Sep 25 to 27 and a residential component at D’Resort happening from Sep 30 to Oct 2.</p>
+Defence,' to mark the 40th anniversary of Total Defence (TD40) in Singapore.
+A total of 500 polytechnic students will converge over six days, with the pre-forum happening from 25 -27 Sep and a residential component at D’Resort Singapore from 30 Sep to 2 Oct.</p>
 <p></p>
 <h4><strong>Main Theme</strong>&nbsp;</h4>
 <p></p>